Throttle

 Match *

-The example above will pass 1000 messages per second in average over 300 seconds.
+This example will pass 1000 messages per second in average over 300 seconds.

 Last updated